0ghny/shellx/README.md

 MANAGE VERSION
 -----------------------------------------------------------------------------
-shellx version                          Prints current shellx version shellx update                           Updates (if newer) shellx version
+shellx version                          Prints current shellx version shellx version notes  <count>           Prints current version notes
-                                        is available to latest release shellx check                            Checks if a new version is available
+                                        count is the number of "release notes" by default it's 3 shellx update                           Updates (if newer) shellx version is available to latest release shellx check                            Checks if a new version is available